roman-milk/roman-milk.github.io/the-witches-noir.md

  "It will work if you believe it will Jen," Tabitha told her, as she brushed her auburn hair.
 "You do know we have to be naked for this though, right?" she asked Jenna.
 Nodding yes, Jenna smiled and looked at Tabitha with a blush.

  Looking at themselves in the mirror, both girls were prepared.
 Blonde and auburn hair perfect, heavy goth makeup, and unadorned by any type of jewelry.
 Holding hands for just a minute, Tabitha and Jenna looked at themselves.
 Two beautiful young witches, the future looked promising.
 Armed with a new spell book, and smiling at each other they knew they were prepared for anything.
-Report_Story #3